He Long: Early life

 He Long was a member of the Tujia ethnic group.
-Born in the Sangzhi, Hunan, he and his siblings, including He Ying, grew up in a poor peasant household, despite his father being a minor Qing military officer.
+Born in Sangzhi, Hunan, he and his siblings, including He Ying, grew up in a poor peasant household, despite his father being a minor Qing military officer.
 His father was a member of the Gelaohui (Elder Brother Society), a secret society dating back to the early Qing dynasty.
 A cowherd during his youth, he received no formal education.
-When He was 20 he killed a local government tax assessor who had killed his uncle for defaulting on his taxes.
+When He was 20, he killed a local government tax assessor who had killed his uncle for defaulting on his taxes.
 He then fled and became an outlaw, giving rise to the legend that he began his revolutionary career with just two kitchen knives.
-After beginning his life as an outlaw he gained a reputation as a "Robin Hood-like figure".
+After beginning his life as an outlaw, he gained a reputation as a "Robin Hood-like figure".
 His signature weapon was a butcher knife.

-Around 1918 He raised a volunteer revolutionary army that was aligned with a local Hunan warlord, and in 1920, his personal army joined the National Revolutionary Army.
-In 1923 He was promoted to command the Nationalist Twentieth Army.
-In 1925 He ran a school for training Kuomintang soldiers.
+Around 1918, He raised a volunteer revolutionary army that was aligned with a local Hunan warlord, and in 1920, his personal army joined the National Revolutionary Army.
+In 1923, He was promoted to command the Nationalist Twentieth Army.
+In 1925, He ran a school for training Kuomintang soldiers.
 While running this school, He became close with some of his students who were also Chinese Communist Party (CCP) members.
 During the 1926 Northern Expedition, He commanded the 1st Division, 9th Corps of the National Revolutionary Army.
 He served under Zhang Fakui during the Northern Expedition.

-In late 1926 He joined the CCP.
+In late 1926, He joined the CCP.
+According to the Communist Party Members Website, he only joined the Party at the end of August or the beginning of September 1927, after allegedly sending up to 70 requests.
 In 1927, after the collapse of Wang Jingwei's leftist Kuomintang government in Wuhan and Chiang Kai-shek's suppression of communists, He left the Kuomintang and joined the Communists, commanding the 20th Corps, 1st Column of the Red Army.

-He and Zhu De planned and led the main force of the Nanchang Uprising in 1927.
-In the Nanchang Uprising He and Zhu led a combined force of 24,000 men and attempted to seize the city of Nanchang, but they were not able to secure it against the inevitable Kuomintang attempt to retake the city.
-The campaign suffered from logistical difficulties, and the communists suffered 50% casualties in the two months of fighting.
+He and Zhu De led the main force of the Nanchang Uprising in 1927.
+Their force quickly captured Nanchang and attempted to move on to Guangdong.
+He's troops were intercepted and defeated by Nationalist forces near Shantou and the uprising disintegrated.
+The campaign suffered from logistical difficulties, and the Communists suffered 50% casualties in the two months of fighting.
 Most of He's soldiers who survived surrendered, deserted, and/or rejoined the KMT.
 Only 2,000 survivors eventually returned to fight for the Communists in 1928, when Zhu reformed his forces in Hunan.

 After his forces were defeated, He fled to Lufeng, Guangdong.
 He spent some time in Hong Kong, but was later sent by the CCP to Shanghai, then to Wuhan.
 Chiang Kai-shek continuously tried to persuade him rejoin the Kuomintang, but failed.